graphql-nexus/nexus-plugin-prisma/README.md

 # nexus-prisma

 `nexus-prisma` offers a [code-first](https://www.prisma.io/blog/introducing-graphql-nexus-code-first-graphql-server-development-ll6s1yy5cxl5) approach for building GraphQL servers with a database.
-It auto-generates CRUD operations/resolvers that can be exposed and customized in your own schema.
+It auto-generates CRUD operations/resolvers that can be exposed and customized in your GraphQL schema.

 ## Features

 - **No boilerplate**: Auto-generated CRUD operations for Prisma models
 - **Customize Prisma models**: Easily hide fields or add computed fields
 - **Full type-safety**: Coherent set of types for GraphQL schema and database
-- **Compatible**: Works with TypeScript & JavaScript and all popular GraphQL tools
+- **Code-first**: Programmatically define your GraphQL types in JavaScript/TypeScript
+- **Compatible with GraphQL ecosystem**: Works with (`graphql-yoga`, `apollo-server`, ...)
 - **Incrementally adoptable**: Gradually migrate your app to `nexus-prisma`

 ## Motivation